nacis/atlasofdesign.org/about/index.md

 ## Volume 1

-Volume 1 reprints are available for pre-order.
+Volume 1has been reprinted and is now available for order.

 The reprinted version of Volume 1 was redesigned to match the size of subsequent volumes, with 12" x 9" pages.

-<a href="https://atlasofdesign.bigcartel.com/product/pre-order-atlas-of-design-volume-1-reprint" target="_blank" class="button button-blue">PRE-ORDER VOL 1  <i class="fa fa-hand-o-right"></i></a>
+<a href="https://atlasofdesign.bigcartel.com/product/pre-order-atlas-of-design-volume-1" target="_blank" class="button button-blue">ORDER VOL 1  <i class="fa fa-hand-o-right"></i></a>

 Original printing of Volume 1: 88 pages, hardcover, smythe sewn binding, 8.5" x 11" pages.